Updated on March 23rd, 2023

 - The Lighthouse & 17th century Cromwell Fort occupy a spectacular point at the top of the island with great views across the bay & along the Wild Atlantic Way.

 - Knightstown is the main village on the island & a good stop for refreshments before you head back to the mainland.

 This is a pretty port town with multi-coloured houses along the street, lining the bay.
 You can get a good view of the town from the end of the bridge on Valentia island.

 We were also told that we could go & chat to some people in town & may be able to pick up a private lift out to the Skellig Islands from here.
 The swell & cold temperatures, however, put us off trying to get much further with this information!”

 I saw this title on a blog post & got frustrated as I wanted to know which cliffs they were referring to.
 Then I saw the excellent signposting & followed these to find them.
 So yes, they are actually called “Kerry’s Most Spectacular Cliffs”!

 This is a ‘must-do’ stop (€4 entry) & we made it just as the sun was setting & the rain was trying to start.
 It gave for one of the most stunning rainbows I have ever seen & we were tempted to search for the infamous pot of gold.
 It looked so close.
 But the cliffs themselves beckoned louder, especially in the glow of the sunset.
 They certainly lived up to their billing.
 Truly spectacular!

-Although we hadn’t completed as much of the ring as we were expecting, we then headed for a night in Waterville before returning to finish the rest of this section in the morning.
+Despite not completed as much of the ring as we were expecting, we headed to Waterville for the night.
+The next morning we returned to finish the rest of this section.

 Day 2: Waterville to Kenmare